etiennec78/Home-Automation/Automatic Gate/README.md

 ## Description 📝

-**Modular** and **secure** gate automation that **opens your gate** upon leaving or arriving
+**Modular** and **secure** gate automation that **opens your gate** upon leaving or arriving Makes managing your gate while driving easier : don't ever touch your screen or remote again Have your gate greet you when you arrive home and be ready for you Customize the options to tailor the system to your exact needs.

+## Key Features 🌟

+* **Automatic Opening**: Your gate will open automatically when you drive home.
+No need to press any buttons ! 🏠
+* **Smart Navigation**: Directly open the gate when leaving home, or launch an itinerary when starting from outside 🚀
-* Supports up to 10 users driving **simultaneously**
+* **Multi-User Support**: Manages up to 10 drivers simultaneously 🚗
+* **Collision Prevention**: Ensures the gate doesn't close on anyone arriving or leaving at the same time. 🚧
+* **Security & Reliability**:
+  * Real-time position tracking to adjust timing for traffic or if you pass by without entering 📍
+  * Car status monitoring to cancel everything if you leave your car ✋
+  * Built-in timeouts in case of an internet loss ⏳
+  * Maximum entry and leaving time before auto-closing ⌛
+  * Notification alerts at each decision of the automation 🚨
-* **Prioritizes manual actions** over the automation, letting you control your gate even while the automation is running
+  * Manual actions prioritized over the automation, letting you control your gate even while the automation is running ✍️
-* **Security features** : Auto-close timer, alert notifications, timeout detection, aborting on vehicle left, aborting if driven near home without entering, keeping gate open while someone else approaches or leaves home
-* **Custom options** : Gate settings, security settings, iBeacon automatic closing, travel time update interval, notifications text
+* **Customizable Settings**:
+  * Auto-close with iBeacon 📡
+  * Adjustable notifications 💬
+  * Customizable security options 🔒
+  * Customizable gate operation timings 🛠️
+  * Customizable travel time refresh rate 🔁

 ## Flowchart 🔀